linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 ### Text layout and editing

 There was some widespread interest in the Linebender ecosystem's text handling crates.
-From what I remember, Rik Arends and others had concerns about whether eg Parley and Swash added dependencies to our Vello renderer (they don't).
+From what I remember, Rik Arends and others had concerns about whether eg Parley and Swash depend on our Vello renderer (they don't).

 Some people also wanted Parley to be decoupled from Swash.